CCU-HPCLAB/Posit-GCC/README.md

 # Posit-GCC
-In this part, we implement Posit format in GCC.
+We implement Posit format in GCC.
 And we via compiler option fposit to switch IEEE 754 or Posit.
 You can reffer as below picture.
 ![](https://i.imgur.com/wL1xBhe.png)

 Inorder to transform floating-point format, gcc via internal macro REAL_VALUE_TYPE to transform when parsing float senmatic statment.
 And in the assembly stage Posit format represent as decimal.
 The REAL_VALUE_TYPE lives in gcc/real.c and real.h.
 The architecture of compile float flow as below picture.